JMortonTan/JSeal/README.md

 **Test with PNG files (.png) resulted in no artifacts.
 And decoded successfully**

 ### To Do List
+- Implement File2Hex method in WorkingFile class
+- Replace pixels in file based on blocks.
+- Implement decode regimen, (How to indicate the end of a file has been retrieved?)

 - Reorganize Class methods to better utilize Object Oriented Programming
 - Implement "Block" colour averaging to better hide alterations to the naked eye.